overloop-crm/overloop-api-doc/source/includes/_users.md

 }
 ```

-Returns a list of campaigns steps.
+Returns a list of users.

 This list is [paginate](#pagination) by 100 records and can also be [sorted](#sorting).